-A white dress shirt is a traditional classic with any suit and looks just dazzling with a brown suit as all the rest.
+A white dress shirt is a traditional classic with any suit and looks just as dazzling with a brown suit as all the rest.
 The two colors play off each other so well.

 Match Tie with Brown Suit & White Shirt

-Black is the most traditional pairing with this combination, and for a good reason.
+A black tie is the most traditional pairing with this combination, and for a good reason.
 It is the most formal look you can achieve while wearing a brown suit.

 Want to spice up a dull day?
 Earth tones are a beautiful way to add some color to a brown suit and white dress shirt.

 Shoes for Brown Suits & White Shirt

-If you are going to wear a black tie with your suit, you are better off with black shoes.
 I recommend black leather Oxford shoes since they will align with the formality level.
-You can also wear shoes with some broguing since this isn’t a full formal look.
+You can also wear dress shoes with some broguing since this isn’t a full formal look.

 If you are going with earth-toned accessories, burgundy or brown shoes will keep your look pulled together.

 For very casual, with no tie, of course, you can even experiment with white canvas sneakers.
 It is a superb way to pull off a smart-casual style.

-Brown Suit and Blue Shirt Color Combinations
+Brown Suit and Light Blue Shirt Color Combinations

 When you have a medium brown suit, the light blue helps to soften the brown.
-It also is a nice subtle way to incorporate a bit of understated color.
+It is also a nice, subtle way to incorporate a bit of understated color.